trustbloc/docs/docs/source/kms/onboard_recover.md

 ## Authorization KMS

-Authorization KMS allows creating Controller identity (identified by a cryptographic key pair) and then using it for signing requests in a ZCAP-LD authorization model.
+Authorization KMS allows creating Controller identity (identified by a cryptographic key pair) and then using it for signing requests in a [ZCAP-LD][zcap-ld] authorization model.

 The key store for the Controller uses the server's database for storing keys.
 These keys are encrypted with a [Shamir secret lock][shamir-secret-lock].

 To unlock a key store, the controller's secret share needs to be present in a `Secret-Share` header for every request.
 The other share comes from the Auth server.
-The endpoint for fetching that share is configured with `KMS_AUTH_SERVER_URL` environment variable.
+The URL of the server is configured with `KMS_AUTH_SERVER_URL` environment variable (or `--auth-server-url` flag).

 [Server Key Manager][kms-architecture] is protected with a [Local secret lock][local-secret-lock].